-In his letter of consolation to ben Israel, Mendes wrote the following passage: “Our life is a walk in the night, we know not how great the distance to the dawn that awaits us.
+In this letter of consolation to ben Israel, Kadish has Mendes write the following passage: “Our life is a walk in the night, we know not how great the distance to the dawn that awaits us.
 And the path is strewn with stumbling blocks and our bodies are grown tyrannous with weeping, yet we lift our feet.
 We lift our feet.”
-(Both rabbis died shortly afterward, as did Cromwell.)

 It is true that, come what may, our role is to “lift our feet” and keep on going.
 This is a staple of Jewish thinking.
 We keep on going.
 We keep on trying.
 We are the nation of try.
 If we surrender to the obstacles we face, we are beaten before we start.
 There is so much around all of us, whatever our background, that can be discouraging, but we can’t allow it to get us down.

 Persistence in the pursuit of the goals we seek is a hallmark of Jewish life, and of successful people of every persuasion.
 We are not easily deterred.
 Our parents, like many others of immigrant origins, worked their whole lives to try and ensure that their children would get an education and a better start in their lives than was the case for them.
 Many Jews have gravitated to the research fields, where years of effort are required to achieve results.

 Many large enterprises that mark the commercial landscape were once small businesses initiated by Jewish entrepreneurs.
 From banking, to groceries, from the shmatte (rag) business, to high fashion, it is difficult to find an area of economic activity where Jews have not shown their hand.
 Remember Bugsy Siegel and Murder Inc.?